 He took out the mobile and called.
 There was to-ing and fro-ing, some long pauses, then he said thanks and hung up.

 ‘You were called from the house at 9.35 a.m.’

 ‘That’s important because either Chloe or I came up that gully.
 If I was making an unexpected return, why would I go all the way up that gully to the stables?’

 ‘Frank had changed the plan.
 Let me see.
 I was already … no. I might have been there early … hmmmm.
 You’d got to the hotel and met Chloe -‘

 He nodded.
 ‘Chloe.
 But you went along with that to me.’

 ‘Yes because I was fencing at that point.
 I knew that if the taxi did well, I’d be at the house well before you arrived.
 It’s all very simple.
 Where did the cabby drop me?
 The house of course.
 This has been entirely missed.
 I never met Chloe at the hotel earlier.
-There can only be one person walking up that gravel path in the open and another who came up the gully, yes?’
+There can only be one person already there and another who came up the gully, yes?’

 ‘Did you know Chloe was arriving, staying at the hotel?’